zackads/sicp/week_1/homework.md

 > (define (test-and n)
 >   (and (= 0 (- n n)) (= n (/ (+ n n) 2))))
 > ```

+Why might it be advantageous for an interpreter to treat `or` as a special form and evaluate its arguments one at a time?

+> Evaluation the arguments of an `or` statement one at a time would allow the interpreter to cease further evaluation if one of the arguments evaluates `true`.
+For `or` statements with many arguments or with expensive arguments, this could make substantial efficiency gains.

+Can you think of reasons why it might be advantageous to treat `or` as an ordinary function?

+> Having special form elements of a language reduces consistency and increase the amount of syntactical features the programmer is required to learn before being proficient.
+>
+> By making `or` an ordinary function, complexity is reduced.
+Reduced complexity may result in productivity gains for programmers.
+These productivity gains may offset any runtime performance benefits of treating `or` as a special form.